PAVAN28GIT/WeatherWiz/README.md

 # WeatherWiz

 WeatherWiz is a modern weather application that provides real-time weather updates and forecasts.
-Built using Vite and React for the frontend, and styled with Tailwind CSS, WeatherWiz offers an intuitive and responsive user experience.
+Built using Vite and React for the frontend, and styled with Tailwind CSS.
+The application utilizes data from the OpenWeatherMap API to deliver accurate weather information and forecasts for locations around the world.

 ## Features